Digital Image Processing

 Abstract

-The course aims at providing students with a basic knowledge and practice about the use of computer algorithms to perform image processing on digital images.
+The course aims at providing students with basic knowledge and practice about the use of computer algorithms to perform image processing on digital images.
 The two main objectives attached to Digital Image Processing (DIP) are to improve the visual quality of images and to automatically extract semantic information from visual data (e.g. object recognition).

 Bibliography